Green racket-tail: Habitat and conservation status

-It is listed as Endangered with the population being estimated at 1,000 - 2,499 individuals remaining.
+It is listed as Endangered with the population estimated at 300 - 800 individuals remaining.
 It has gone locally extinct in many of its former sites and is feared extinct on Marinduque.
 Its main threat is trapping for the cage-bird trade.
 Local extinctions as a direct result of forest loss are very likely.
 In 1988, forest cover was just 3% on Marinduque and 24% on Luzon with the remaining forest continuing to be threatened by both legal and illegal logging. mining, road construction, slash-and-burn or kaingin.

 In its stronghold in Subic has experienced increased illegal logging and deforestation continues in Maria Aurora Memorial Natural Park.
 Interspecific competition is also a threat as they have been replaced by the commoner Blue-crowned racket-tail in Quezon National Forest Park.

 It is currently known from two protected areas Bataan National Park and the Northern Sierra Madre Natural Park.
 It receives nominal protection in the Maria Aurora Memorial Natural Park.
 However, like most areas in the Philippines protection and enforcement is lax and deforestation and the cage-bird trade continue.